panoptic-labs/docs/research/2023-09-07-repo-walkthrough/2023-09-07-repo-walkthrough.md

 To follow along, navigate to [examples/FirstPanoption.s.sol](https://github.com/panoptic-labs/panoptic-v1-core/blob/main/examples/FirstPanoption.s.sol)

 You should see a template that looks a little bit like this:

+Note that whenever you see `vm.envAddress("varName")` in the code it should be left as is.
+This function reads the values from the environment variables that we exported earlier.
 ```javascript
 contract FirstPanoption is Script {
     using TokenId for uint256;